 Is Ortho-K Suitable for Everyone?

-No, not everybody can have Ortho-K. Only after a thorough eye examination can our orthokeratologist determine your suitability for Ortho-K. Originally the procedure worked best up to a maximum of 4.00 dioptres of myopia and 1.25 dioptres of regular astigmatism, however more recent technological advancements allow refractive errors from -9.50 to +3.50 dioptres to be corrected along with astigmatic correction to 2.00 dioptres.
+No, not everybody can have Ortho-K. Only after a thorough eye examination can we determine if you are a candidate.
 The complexity of the corneal shape, the prescription being corrected and the expectations of the patient need to be fully assessed before suitability can be determined.

 What Does The Initial Visit Involve?

-Our Ortho-K Program is designed to suit various levels of complexity dependant on the original presenting prescription, corneal shape and required outcome.
+Our Ortho-K Program is designed to suit a variety of patients based on the presenting prescription, corneal shape and desired outcome.
 The program commits us to providing you the best possible care and commits you to maintaining that care.
-You sign up each year to a program of care which includes initial upfront assessments and corneal lens moulds and yearly replacement corneal lens moulds with ongoing maintenance.
-The program of care is required as these moulds are “active” and without medical supervision by qualified orthokeratologists, could cause medical problems.
-You are enrolled in a program of medical care, for your own protection.
-We will manage any corneal infections, inflammation, conjunctivitis or other anterior eye pathology that may present.
-To help prevent warpage of corneal moulds induced by insertion, removal, rubbing, dropping, exposure to temperature variations, chemical insult and deposit, which in turn will reduce the effectiveness, they need to be replaced on a timely schedule and that is done annually within the program.
+You sign up to our program of care annually which includes initial upfront assessments, corneal lens molds and yearly replacement corneal lens molds with ongoing maintenance.
+The program of care is required to monitor your eye health and use of molds, it is for your protection.
+We will manage any corneal infections, inflammation, conjunctivitis or other irritations that may occur.
+To help prevent any damage or wear to the lenses the program allows for them to be replaced annually.

-Ortho-K moulds, made from highly oxygen permeable rigid material, are then fitted using the results of the corneal scan to gently reshape the cornea towards the desired shape which will allow full optical correction.
+Ortho-K molds, made from highly oxygen permeable rigid material, are then fitted using the results of the corneal scan to gently reshape the cornea towards the desired shape, allowing optical correction.

 When you first receive the molds, you will wear them overnight and then evaluate the results the following next morning with us.
-The effect should be a reduction of the refractive error with improvement in the unaided visual acuity.
+The effect should be a reduction of refractive error and improvement in unaided vision.
 The corneal health will be carefully evaluated to ensure that it is not compromised.
-Initial response in unlikely to be 100% and daily disposable contact lenses may be used to correct residual refractive error for the first few days of treatment.
+At first it is unlikely to be 100% and daily disposable contact lenses may be used to correct residual refractive error for the first few days of treatment.

 What Does The Program Involve?

-Once a patient has shown the appropriate response to the first few nights of wear, solutions adequate for the first 3 months of wear are given to the patient and the cleaning and maintenance procedure fully explained.
-Review periods will vary dependent on response.
-Generally within the first 2 week period we will need a morning and a late afternoon assessment on the same day to evaluate effectiveness of treatment over the course of the day.
+Once a patient has shown the appropriate results for first few nights of wear, solutions adequate for the first 3 months of wear are given to the patient and the cleaning and maintenance procedure fully explained.
+Review periods will vary dependent on results.

 As most of the visual changes occur rapidly in the first few weeks, fairly frequent examinations and possible lens changes may need to take place.
 Stabilization procedures then follow at a slower pace over the next few weeks.
 The initial frequent reviews within the program vary depending upon the degree of visual error.
-The fees for the Ortho-K program include all visits in the first year.
+The initial payment for the Ortho-K program includes all follow up visits for the first year.
 Every 3 months you can come into practice to collect a new 3 month supply of solutions.
 These solutions are for the use of caring for the lenses and getting them in and out only.
 If you are suffering from dry eyes you must purchase addition drops.

-With all Ortho-k patients from somewhere else we need information on how the corneal was and what the prescription was before and since the start of Ortho-K. Without any information we are putting you the patient and ourselves at risk as we will be making lots of assumptions….and you should know about”assumptions.”
-Without access to this information we will need to recommence a treatment plan and return to baseline before any corneal moulds can be dispensed.
+With all Ortho-k patients from somewhere else we need information on how the corneal was and what the prescription was before and since the start of Ortho-K. Without any information we are putting you at risk as we will be making lots of assumptions.
+Without access to this information we will need to recommence a treatment plan and return to baseline before any corneal molds can be dispensed.

 Loss of Lenses:

-Cost per replacement corneal moulds is at 25% of the initial program costs per mould replaced.
+Cost per replacement corneal molds is at 25% of the initial program costs per mold replaced.
 (It takes up to 12 working days to make a new lens.)
 No insurance from the practice is available for loss.
 A 3-month warranty on breakage from date of first treatment device order is included.
 Broken lenses must be returned to the practice.

-Spare Moulds are not included in the program but can be purchased within the first 3 months at 20% of the initial program cost.
-After 3 months corneal moulds cost 25% of the initial program fee.
+Spare Molds are not included in the program but can be purchased within the first 3 months at 20% of the initial program cost.
+After 3 months corneal molds cost 25% of the initial program fee.